-...that if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
+that if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.

-When we acknowledge that we are sinners before God, repent of our sin and confess the Lord Jesus, acknowledging that He died and rose from the dead, we receive the free gift of salvation from our Creator and will spend eternity with Him.
+When we acknowledge that we are sinners before God, repent of our sin, and confess the Lord Jesus, acknowledging that He died and rose from the dead, we receive the free gift of salvation from our Creator and will spend eternity with Him.

-The two Adams
+The Two Adams

 The first Adam gave life to all his descendants.
-The last Adam, Jesus Christ, the Babe of Bethlehem, communicates "life" and "light" to all men, and gives eternal life to those who receive Him and believe on His name-giving them "power to become the sons of God" (John 1:1-14).2
+The last Adam, Jesus Christ, communicates life and light to all men (John 1:4).
+He gives eternal life to those who receive Him who believe in His name-giving them the "right to become children of God" (John 1:12).